Generated regional Alaska river scene for Tsiu River planning; not an exact location photo

 If the Tsiu is weathered out, off-color, or legally uncertain, research the Situk River first, then Yakutat road-area waters such as Lost River and Tawah Creek, or other remote systems only with current local access information.

-Check the current ADF&G Southeast Alaska sport fishing regulations, the Yakutat Area special regulations, and all emergency orders before fishing.
-Emergency orders supersede published regulations, and salmon limits, gear rules, king salmon restrictions, and saltwater/freshwater boundaries can change.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current ADF&G Southeast Alaska sport fishing rules, the Yakutat Area special fishing rules, and all emergency orders before fishing.
+Emergency orders supersede published rules, and salmon limits, gear rules, king salmon restrictions, and saltwater/freshwater boundaries can change.

 Remote air access from Yakutat